 MICT's growth in recent years has added to the complexity of running the organisation.

 The Directors are committed to responsible decision making about the allocation of resources, both financial and of our staff and volunteers.

 We will improve our business planning cycle to allow time for review and seeking investment.
-We will explore the ability to seek shareholdings whilst retaining full community ownership.

 We are proud of our engagement with people across our islands.
 But we can improve.

-We will develop a mentorship and support programme to ensure that our Board of Directors/Trustees and project working groups can be representative of all sections of our community regardless of age and background.
+We will develop a mentorship and support programme to ensure that our Board of Directors/Trustees and project working groups can be representative of all sections of our community, regardless of age and background.